Learning Robust Intervention Representations with Delta Embeddings¶

 Background & Motivation¶

-Understanding how the world responds to actions and interventions is a core capability of AI: Agents operating in dynamic environments must recover the underlying mechanisms that generate and transform data in order to achieve causal reasoning and robust generalization.
+Understanding how the world responds to actions and interventions is a core capability of AI: Agents operating in dynamic environments must recover the underlying mechanisms that generate and transform data to achieve causal reasoning and robust generalization.

 Method¶